stupidchen/EasyTalk/README.md

 A simple and stupid IM.

 #0.0.1
-Build the basic framework and add the websocket.
+Build the basic framework.

+#0.0.2
+Finished the websocket test: wsTest.java && wsTest.js